 Before joining the Office of the Solicitor General, Ms. Anders practiced appellate litigation, with an emphasis on copyright and commercial law, at a major law firm in Washington, D.C.
 While there, she represented death-sentenced inmates in challenges to lethal injection, obtaining victories before district courts in California and Missouri.
 As a result of those cases, both states made significant changes to their lethal injection procedures.

-Ms. Anders has been recognized by Chambers USA as “Up and Coming” in nationwide appellate law.
+Ms. Anders was recently recognized by Chambers USA, with a Band 2 ranking in nationwide appellate law.
 In 2017, she was named a “D.C.
 Rising Star” by the National Law Journal, which recognized her as one of the top 40 lawyers in the region under the age of 40.